Blue Bite uses a shopper’s smartphone to determine product authenticity

 product.
 This item-exclusive content can include: access to events, entertainment media, early access to buy limited edition items, user feedback forms, and more.
 These kinds of experiences open up new ways for brands to talk to customers.

-Blue Bite is launching its authentication suite with a number of brands and partners including: Bulgari, Pinko, Sneaker Con, Mr. & Mrs Italy, and Temera.
+Blue Bite is launching its authentication suite with a number of brands and partners including: Pinko, Sneaker Con, Mr. & Mrs Italy, and Temera.
 By implementing this authentication suite within their products, these brands are able to uphold brand integrity and ensure customer confidence in their purchase, the company said.

 For brands looking to get started, Blue Bite’s authentication suite works across major NFC manufacturers.
 NFC launch partners include: Smartrac, HID, and Lab ID.